Best healthy food delivery services in 2020

-The meal delivery and meal kit revolution is in full swing, but what are the best food delivery service options out there for those sticking to a diet, or simply keeping a closer eye on what they eat?
-As millions of people are spending more time at home due to coronavirus lockdowns and quarantines, the demand for simple and delicious food delivered to your door grows along with it.
-And the more we learn about how much our daily diet affects overall health, there is a simultaneous demand for those smart mealtime services and solutions to offer options for healthy eating -- whatever that may mean to us.
+The meal kit and meal delivery revolution is in full swing.
+But what are the best healthy meal delivery service options out there for those who are sticking to a diet, or simply keeping a closer eye on what they eat?
+As millions of people are spending more time at home due to coronavirus quarantines and lockdowns, the demand for simple and delicious food delivered to your doorstep is growing along with it.
+And the more we learn about how much our daily diet affects overall health, there is a simultaneous demand for those smart mealtime solutions and services to offer options for healthy eating -- whatever that may mean to us.

-Whether it's cutting out excess carbs and sugar (keto life) from your ingredients, clean eating (as in the Whole30 diet) or good old-fashioned calorie-counting (Weight Watchers is totally still a thing), or just plain old eating healthy, simply delivering convenience no longer suffices.
+Whether it's clean eating (as in the Whole30 diet), cutting out excess carbs and sugar (keto life) from your ingredients, good old-fashioned calorie-counting (Weight Watchers is totally still a thing), or just plain old eating healthy, simply delivering convenience no longer suffices.
 Meal prep delivery kit companies are now offering healthy meal options and tailored meal plans with easy weeknight execution to fit just about any diet or healthy lifestyle you can dream up, and that's before we even start talking about pre-made meals.

 Blue Apron may have been the first big player on the meal-kit scene, but specialized meal kits and delivery services tailored to organic, vegetarian and vegan lifestyles followed close behind.
 Startups like Green Chef and Purple Carrot offer vegetarian, sustainable and organic meal kits.
 Other companies like Kettlebell Kitchen, Splendid Spoon and Freshly have taken things one step further, delivering delicious, healthy, fully prepared meals, soups and grain bowls on a weekly basis, taking all the guesswork out of lunch and dinner and helping protein-hungry athletes and everyday folks with a special diet or dietary restrictions stay on track.